interstar/OWL/README.md

     firefox localhost:8080/static/server.html

+Your OPML pages will be stored in the static subdirectory of the main owl directory.

 WARNING : This version of OWL is backing-up pages to the local server.
 Sometimes if you edit or move around too fast, changes can get lost.

 Drive slowly!
 And don't forget to report any bugs :-)